Articles

 According to the Solar Energy Industries Association, North Carolina ranks third in the nation in the amount of installed solar capacity, more than all other Southeastern states combined.
 At last count, 188 solar companies employed 6,000 people in our state.
 As a recent article in the Montgomery Herald noted, there’s now a 25-megawatt solar farm […]

-Owen Furuseth, UNC Charlotte’s associate provost for Metropolitan Studies and Extended Academic Programs, is retiring June 30 after a career researching land use, urban and neighborhood planning topics.
-During those years he has been an advocate for open space preservation, has worked with Charlotte-Mecklenburg local government to create and refine an extensive set of neighborhood-level […]
+Owen Furuseth, UNC Charlotte’s associate provost for Metropolitan Studies and Extended Academic Programs, retired June 30, 2016 after a career researching land use, urban and neighborhood planning topics.
+During those years, he advocated for open space preservation, worked with Charlotte-Mecklenburg local government to create and refine an extensive set of neighborhood-level information, and studied Charlotte’s […]

 A stop by the Eldorado Outpost one recent morning included a sighting of a barn swallow that had built a nest on a ledge of the building under the eave.
 Barn swallows (Hirundo rustica) are fairly common, and you’ve probably seen them on your own property.
 A couple of years ago, kayaking on Mountain Creek, […]